Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Method

+DPT trains a conditional generative model on all real images with pseudo-labels $\mathcal{S}_1$, samples $K$ pseudo images for any class label $y$ after training, and constructs a dataset consisting of pseudo images with uniform labels\footnote{The prior distribution of $y$ can be estimated on $\mathcal{S}$.}.
+We denote the dataset as $\mathcal{S}_2 = \cup_{y\in\mathcal{Y}}\{(\hat{\mathbf{x}}_{i, y}, y)\}_{i=1}^K$, where $\hat{\mathbf{x}}_{i, y}$ is the $i$-th pseudo image for class $y$.
 Similarly to the classifier, DPT also treats the conditional generative model as a black box.
-Inspired by the impressive image generation results of diffusion probabilistic models, we take a U-ViT-based~\cite{bao2022all} denoise diffusion probabilistic model~\cite{ho2020denoising} with classifier-free guidance~\cite{ho2022classifier} as the conditional generative model.
-Everything remains the same as the original work (See Sec.~\ref{sec:ddpm}) except that the set of all real images with pseudo labels $\mathcal{S}_1$ is used for training.
+Inspired by the impressive image generation results of diffusion probabilistic models, we take a U-ViT-based~\citep{bao2022all} denoise diffusion probabilistic model~\citep{ho2020denoising} with classifier-free guidance~\citep{ho2022classifier} as the conditional generative model.
+Everything remains the same as the original work (see Sec.~\ref{sec:ddpm}) except that the set of all real images with pseudo-labels $\mathcal{S}_1$ is used for training.

 We emphasize that $\mathcal{S}_1$ obtained by the first stage is necessary.
 In fact, $\mathcal{S}$ is of small size (e.g., one label per class) and not sufficient to train conditional diffusion models.
 Besides, it is unclear how to leverage unlabeled data to train such models.
-Built upon strong semi-supervised approaches~\cite{assran2022masked}, $\mathcal{S}_1$ provides useful learning signals (with relatively small noise) to train conditional diffusion models.
-DPT can generate realistic, diverse, and semantically correct images.
-We present quantitative and qualitative empirical evidence in Fig.~\ref{fig:accuracy} (a) and Fig.~\ref{fig:gen_summary} respectively.
+Built upon efficient and strong semi-supervised approaches~\citep{assran2022masked, cai2022semi}, $\mathcal{S}_1$ provides useful learning signals (with relatively small noise) to train conditional diffusion models.
+We present quantitative and qualitative empirical evidence in Fig.~\ref{fig:accuracy} (a) and Fig.~\ref{fig:gen_summary} respectively to affirmatively answer the first key question, namely, diffusion models with a few labels (e.g., $<0.1\%$) can generate realistic and semantically accurate images.